 8. Uzbekistan - Talgo 250 - 230 km/h (142.9 mph)

-Uzbekistan has an extensive, 600 km (373 miles) long high-speed rail network which makes use of the excellent Talgo 250 trains that can attain 250 km/h top speed if the infrastructure is fit for it.
+Uzbekistan has an extensive, 600 km (373 miles) long high-speed rail network, which uses the excellent Talgo 250 trains that can attain 250 km/h top speed if the infrastructure is fit for it.
 In Uzbekistan, it's limited to 230 km/h at the moment.
 The HSR network of Uzbekistan is branded with the exotic-sounding "Afrosiyob" name.

 7. USA - Amtrak Acela Express - 241 km/h (150 mph)

-In the United States despite the early start in the high-speed rail game - the Metroliner service in 1969 – and a multitude of proposals, the country is still mostly in the phase of planning.
+In the United States, despite the early start in the high-speed rail game - the Metroliner service in 1969 – and many proposals, the country is still mainly in the phase of planning.
 Amtrak's Acela Express has a 54.6 km (33.9 miles) section where this flagship service attains its top speed of 241 km/h.
-The soon to be under construction high-speed network between Houston and Dallas by Texas Rail has a design speed of 205 mph (330 km/h) and the international version of the N700-I Series Shinkansen trains are on order.
+The soon to be under construction high-speed network between Houston and Dallas by Texas Rail has a design speed of 205 mph (330 km/h), and the international version of the N700-I Series Shinkansen trains are on order.
 Service is scheduled to start in 2026, and it will cover the distance between Houston to Dallas in under 90 minutes.